 Tobacco pipes of which two have been found on the wreck so far – one clay and one pewter.
 Their presence is of great importance as tobacco smoking became popular in Europe during the late 16th century at the end of which pipes were being produced commercially.
 Pewter pipes are extremely rare and the only securely provenanced example from the period under consideration, came from the wreck of the San Pedro which sank off Bermuda in 1595.
 It is so similar to the Alderney find that specialists have suggested they might be from the same workshop.
 The clay pipe shares traits with examples from London and Southampton (David 1995).

-Research undertaken in 2015 has helped to confirm earlier theories on the character and nature of the vessel but has also shed some new light on several aspects of the interpretation.
+Current research has helped to confirm earlier theories on the character and nature of the vessel but has also shed some new light on several aspects of the interpretation.
 Detailed reports on this work including research and conservation will be available soon.

 MAST is participating in the Santander Universities/BU Internship Scheme which is an entrepreneurial internship programme that offers final year students and recent graduates paid work experience with SMEs.
 The scheme provides funded three month internships of £1,000 per month jointly funded by Santander and Bournemouth University.
 The position was filled by Irini Malliaros, a recent MSC graduate of Bournemouth University, whose internship role was to bring together and digitise the information and records of the project database in order to understand the larger picture of the project and establish a solid archive into which data from future work can be deposited.
 The database was largely fragmented due to the inconsistent nature of the work undertaken over a 20 year period.